Greyhawk78/Encription-Decription/README.md

 Syntax
 Command line arguments

--alg [shift] [unicode]
+-alg [shift] [unicode] <br />
-Choosing shifting algorithm
+Choosing shifting algorithm <br />
-First algorithm shifts each letter by the specified number according to its order in the alphabet in circle.
+First algorithm shifts each letter by the specified number according to its order in the alphabet in circle. <br />
-The second one  based on Unicode table.
+The second one  based on Unicode table. <br />

 -in
 -out